 The contents of the Journal will be saved on a cloud server in case of a Website Malfunction.

 Articles published online under the Ahead of Print model are considered published and can be cited.

 |Areas of Publication|

-This multidisciplinary journal focuses publishing high quality, peer-reviewed papers in the area of mental, neurological and neurosurgical health and promotion, book reviews and brief articles.
+This multidisciplinary journal focuses on publishing high quality, peer-reviewed papers in the area of mental, neurological and neurosurgical health and promotion, book reviews and brief articles.
 The Journal highlights issues in educating, training and developing a skilled, healthy and committed mental health workforce.
 The Journal of Mental Health Education is keen to receive original papers on mental health education and mental health promotion, methodology, training, research, policy development, and practice – particularly from a national and international perspective.

 It considers for publication original research articles in the following areas:

 - Mental Health Education

 - Prevention, Promotion and Intervention in Mental Health